AWARE Trust Sterilisation Programme

 Collecting water from a manual borehole

-Participate with Zimbabwean veterinarians in a canine sterilisation and health care campaign in some of the poorest areas of the country.
+Participate with Zimbabwean veterinarians in a small animal sterilisation and health care campaign in some of the poorest areas of the country.
 This emotionally rewarding project opens your eyes and makes you reassess your values.

 Project Highlights: